SkikirrrRicky/NetherSX2-TurnipEnchanted/README.md

 Unlike the original build, this fork may use alternative Turnip driver versions and configurations depending on compatibility, stability, and testing results across different Adreno devices.

 This project may include driver builds and configurations from developers such as [StevenMxz](https://github.com/StevenMxz), [K11MCH1](https://github.com/K11MCH1), and other community Turnip contributors.
+Full credits are accessible to everyone at the bottom of this page.

 ---